aadarsh-nagrath/incubyte-assessment/Readme.md

 Its vital for an empty string in the calculator should return 0.
 Code -
 Adding a simple check if str == '' then to return 0
+3. It should return the number itself for a single number input in the calculator.